-ALTTO (Adjuvant Lapatinib and/or Trastuzumab Treatment Optimization study), will be one of the first global initiatives in which two large, academic breast cancer research networks covering different parts of the world have jointly developed a study in which all care and data collection are standardized, regardless of where patients are treated.
-The networks are The Breast Cancer Intergroup of North America (TBCI), based in the United States, and the Breast International Group (BIG) in Brussels, Belgium.
-TBCI consists of six National Cancer Institute (NCI)-funded clinical trials cooperative groups.
-NCI is part of the National Institutes of Health.
+ALTTO (Adjuvant Lapatinib and/or Trastuzumab Treatment Optimization) was one of the first global initiatives in which two large academic breast cancer research networks, covering different parts of the world, jointly developed a study in which all care and data collection were standardized, regardless of where patients received treatment.
+The networks were the North American Breast Cancer Groups (NABCG), based in the United States, and the Breast International Group (BIG) in Brussels, Belgium.
+The National Cancer Institute (NCI), part of the National Institutes of Health, supported this research.

-HER2-positive breast cancer is caused by an excess of HER2 genes or by over-production of its protein, the HER2 cell surface receptor.
-Trastuzumab consists of large antibodies that once injected into patients, latch on to the portion of the HER2 protein that sits on the outer surface of the cancer cell whereas lapatinib acts by entering a cancer cell and binding to the part of the HER2 protein that lies beneath the surface of the cell.
+The two agents tested in ALTTO were drugs designed to treat HER2-positive tumors, which comprise a particularly aggressive form of cancer that affects approximately 20 percent to 25 percent of breast cancer patients.
+Both agents, trastuzumab (Herceptin) and lapatinib (Tykerb), were already approved by the U.S. Food and Drug Administration for use as treatment of HER2-positive breast cancer.
+HER2-positive breast cancer is caused by an excess number of HER2 genes or by over-production of its protein product, the HER2 cell surface receptor.
+Trastuzumab is a large monoclonal antibody that, once injected into patients, attaches to the portion of the HER2 protein that sits on the outer surface of the cancer cell, whereas lapatinib acts by entering a cancer cell and binding to the part of the HER2 protein that lies beneath the surface of the cell’s outer membrane.

-Perez and Piccart led the development team of the ALTTO trial and will act as the study's co-principal investigators.
-On behalf of BIG and TBCI, these two lead investigators have been working toward collaborative clinical studies for a number of years.
-The ALTTO study, they say, represents a new paradigm that blends the high standards of both systems in order to test the latest breast cancer treatments as efficiently as possible in thousands of women worldwide.
+Edith Perez, M.D., an oncologist at Mayo Clinic in Jacksonville, Florida, and Martine J. Piccart, M.D., Ph.D., professor of oncology at the Université Libre de Bruxelles, Belgium, and lead investigator for BIG, led the development team of the ALTTO trial and acted as the study's co-principal investigators.
+On behalf of BIG and NABCSG, these two lead investigators have been working toward collaborative clinical studies for a number of years.
+The ALTTO study, they said, represented a new paradigm that blended the high standards of both systems in order to test the latest breast cancer treatments as efficiently as possible in thousands of women worldwide.

 For a Q&A on this trial, please go to http://www.cancer.gov/newscenter/pressreleases/ALTTOQandA.

 For Spanish translations of the press release and Q&A, please go tohttp://www.cancer.gov/espanol/noticias/ALTTOSpanishRelease.

 For more info on BIG, please go to http://www.breastinternationalgroup.org .

 For more info on Mayo, please go to http://clinicaltrials.mayo.edu or contact the Mayo Clinic Cancer Center Clinical Trials Referral Office at 507-538-7623.